Kkari/professional-bookshelf/README.md

 # professional-bookshelf

 I've done this repository to keep track of my professional reading list.
-It contains the books that I've read, the book that I'm currently reading, and some that are on my watchlist but I haven't got the time to get around them just yet.
+It contains the books that I've read, the book that I'm currently reading, and some others that are on my watchlist but I haven't got the time to get around them just yet.

 ## Currently Reading:
 * Domain-Driven Design: Tackling Complexity in the Heart of Software **by** Eric Evans